mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 }
 ```

+**Note:** If you are using styled-components and have `StyleSheetManager` with custom `target`, make sure that the `target` will be the first element in the `head` of your app.
+If you are curious to see how it can be done, you can take a look on the `StylesProvider` implementation in the `@material-ui/styled-engine-sc` package.

 ### Theme

 - Breakpoints are now treated as values instead of ranges.
 The behavior of `down(key)` was changed to define media query less than the value defined with the corresponding breakpoint (exclusive).